stephenmcd/grillode/README.rst

 Configuration
 =============

-Grillode can operate in several modes to support different use cases.
+Grillode can operate in several modes to support different use cases:

   * A general chat server with a fixed set of rooms
   * A hybrid of the above, where users can add their own rooms